 Many years ago was Gas chromatography, analytical whise, the most important separation technique.
 But that changed in the last century.
 The importance of HPLC has increased in the late 1980s and early 1990s.
 Both methods complement each other to form a powerful and universal set of separation instruments.

-There are various devices with which you can perform the gas chromatography method.
+There are various devices with, which you can perform the gas chromatography method.
 Many of these GCs are of the Brands: Agilent, Shimadzu, Perkin Elmer and Thermo.